CPE Services Logo

 2. If no bypass ??

-2. Reduce aeration (i.e. mixing) to retain solids in aeration.
+b) Reduce or turn off aeration (i.e. mixing) to retain solids in aeration.

-3. Try forcing excess flow to just one basin..... to save the solids in the other basins.
+c) Try forcing excess flow to just one aeration basin.

 1. Provide lots of pump capacity as well as good turn-down capability.